You broke the bonds

 Of my shame

-You know I believed it
+You know I believe it

 But I still haven’t found what I’m looking for

-The name of this website was inspired by U2’s song “I still haven’t found what I’m looking for.”
+The name of this website was inspired by U2’s song “I still haven’t found what I’m looking for”.
 I chose this name because the song, as well as its title, reflects my life as a search and a journey.

 Much has been said about this song - many believing its lyrics are evidence that Bono has departed from his Christian faith.
 After all, such Christians would say, “Bono writes of Christ’s redemption and yet says that he still hasn’t found what he’s looking for.
 Wouldn’t a true Christian find total fulfillment in Christ?
 If so, what’s Bono still looking for?”
 However, I believe this song reflects the continuing post-conversion struggle, a realization that life is a journey and a determination to search for - as well as be part of - the coming of God’s kingdom here on earth.

-I believe that Christianity has largely lost a biblical understanding of the persistance of struggle (and suffering) in this lifetime.
-In theological terms, many Christians have an “over-realized eschatology” - that is, many Christians overstate the realization of the presence of the kingdom of God on this earth.
+I believe that Christianity has largely lost a biblical understanding of the persistence of struggle (and suffering) in this lifetime.
+In theological terms, many Christians have an “over-realized eschatology” – that is, many Christians overstate the realization of the presence of the kingdom of God on this earth.
 This is evident when we hear that becoming a Christian will solve all our problems and that as Christians we will only feel love, joy and peace for the rest of the days of our lives.
 Christians speak often of the victories we have had; few share of the struggles and pain.
 Yet that’s not because there aren’t any in our lives or in this world, but because we often feel it’s wrong and perhaps immature to speak of this other side of our Christian lives.
 It is as though a good Christian would have it all together, his life all worked out.
 Yet non-Christians easily see through such an inauthentic facade.
 Many reject Christianity because Christians don’t interact with the painful realities of this world.
-It is as though the poverty, the suffering, the pain in this world do not exist - for they have everything they need in Christ and there is nothing more to search for.
+It is as though the poverty, the suffering, the pain in this world do not exist – for they have everything they need in Christ and there is nothing more to search for.

 A more realistic view of Christianity is thus needed.
 One that recognizes that while Jesus has died on the Cross, there is still much to be done in this world.
 There is still poverty, still sadness, still pain, still sickness, still suffering, still sin, still many things that will be eliminated when Jesus comes again.
 Meanwhile, as Christians we ought to seek heaven on earth, that God’s perfect kingdom come.
 We seek it, we search for it, we declare His Kingdom has come and is coming and we go about doing works that reflect that such is the case.